yilianz/CSCI225/README.md

 # CSCI225
-host homework for CSCI225 web programming
+Website for CSCI225 web programming homework
 ---
 under constrution --- Your first website should looks like this.  yilian zhang